 I love to make turkey breast using my Instant Pot or air fryer.
 Be sure to check out my Instant Pot Turkey Breast recipe, too!

-How to Cook Turkey Breast in an Air Fryer
+How to Make Air Fryer Turkey Breast

 - Rub both sides of the turkey breast with olive oil and sprinkle spices and seasonings throughout.